 If you hike St. Cuthbert’s Way, I’d LOVE to know and see your photos.
 Tag your photos @wanderschooling on Instagram.

 St. Cuthbert’s Way during our late April trip was beautiful beyond words.
 It was an incredible hike, despite the fact that the kids and I felt under the weather the first couple of days (totally unrelated to the hike).
 The scenery was ever-changing and each day was different from the day before.

 The kids and I hiked the route in 4 days.
-When we reached Holy Island, we grabbed a taxi that took us directly to the train station – and back to beautiful Edinburgh, where we chilled out at Starbucks, soaked up the sights, and saw the mega cute Panda at the Edinburgh Zoo.
+When we reached Holy Island, we grabbed a taxi that took us directly to the train station – and back to beautiful Edinburgh.
+Once we got back to Edinburgh, we chilled out at that beautiful Starbucks I mentioned earlier.
+Then we soaked up the sights, and saw the mega cute Panda at the Edinburgh Zoo.